Alcalá de Henares: University

 The major landmark and one of the great prides of the city, its university, uses sites throughout the city, but has two main campuses.
 The first is on the north side of Alcalá.
 This campus includes most science departments and student housing (as well as its own, separate Renfe station).
 The second, central campus, houses most of the humanities and social-science departments, including a law school.

 The architectural influence of the university can be found in other present-day academic institutions.
 The University of San Diego is largely based on the Spanish university; its campus and address take the name "Alcalá Park".
 In addition, some buildings at Texas Tech University in Lubbock, Texas were modeled after the architecture of Universidad de Alcalá de Henares.

 In 1293 in Alcalá de Henares King Sancho IV of Castile founded the Universidad Complutense, one of the oldest universities in the world, as a Studium Generale.
 With the patronage of Cardinal Cisneros, it was recognized in a 1499 papal bull, and quickly gained international fame as a main centre of learning of the Renaissance thanks to the production of the Complutensian Polyglot Bible in 1517, which is the basis for most of the current translations.
 By royal decree, the university moved to Madrid in 1836 (initially as the Universidad de Madrid, later as the Universidad Central, which in the 1970s would finally be renamed Universidad Complutense de Madrid).
 A new university was founded in the old buildings as the Universidad de Alcalá in 1977.
-Parts of the new university occupy the buildings of the old Universidad Complutense in the city centre, including the modern Colegio de San Ildefonso, and other Colegios, and the structures have served as a model for other universities across the Spanish territories in the Americas and other dependencies.
+Parts of the new university occupy the buildings of the old Universidad Complutense in the city centre, including the modern Colegio de San Ildefonso, the Colegio de Málaga and other Colegios, and the structures have served as a model for other universities across the Spanish territories in the Americas and other dependencies.

 The university chapel dedicated to Saint Ildefonso has a monument to the university's founder, Cardinal Cisneros, by Fancelli, an Italian sculptor.

 Although the present university is named "Universidad de Alcalá", the ancient institution founded by Cisneros is the one now called "Universidad Complutense", translocated in the capital city of Madrid ("Complutensis" is the Latin word for "native of Alcalá").
 The modern university is related to the original institution in name only, although it occupies the former buildings of the Complutense.